-In summary: What does an E.N.T. know about skin care?
-Find out and see the top skin care tips from an E.N.T who also specializes in facial plastic surgery and Otolaryngology.
+In summary: What does an Facial Plastic Surgeon know about skin care?
+Find out and see the top skin care tips from a dual board certified Facial Plastic Surgeon and Otolaryngologist – Head and Neck Surgeon.

 I’ve put together a few quick and basic skin care tips which are easy ways to keep your skin healthy and youthful.

 1. Beware of Sun Exposure

 The first and foremost variable to control is sun exposure.
 The sun is not your friend.
 It increases the risk of skin cancers and overexposure without protection can result in premature aging and wrinkling, sun spots and textural irregularities.